dhimankamal/dhimankamal/README.md

 Currently, I work at Ellocent Labs as a frontend developer.
 I have done my graduation in Computer Science .
-Now I have 9 months of experience in Web development
+Now I have 3 years of experience in Web development

 * 🌍  I'm based in India
 * ✉️  You can contact me at [kamal@dhimaan.in](mailto:kamal@dhimaan.in)